 No, Genan infill is clean and free from steel contamination.

-Is there a risk of soil and water contamination from an artificial turf pitch?
+Is there a risk of water contamination from an artificial turf pitch?

 Is the ball rebound the same as on natural turf?